History, Hookers & Hashish

 I was born in Maastricht, in the South of the Netherlands.
-When I started working as a male escort, I lived in a small village in Belgium and was going to school at the same time so that’s pretty contrary.
+When I started working as a sex worker, I lived in a small village in Belgium and was going to school at the same time so that’s pretty contrary.
 I worked a couple of months as a prostitute to save some money and alternated with traveling in South-America.
 Since a 1 year now, I live, study and work in Amsterdam.

 There’s a big difference!
 In Belgium, there are no rules for prostitution.
 It is legal, but there’s no prostitute legislation.
 The Netherlands has very stringent rules.
 You have to be registered at the Chamber of Commerce for example.
 There’s a lot more discussion on the subject in the Netherlands compared to Belgium.
 So there’s a difference in political landscape.
 Besides that, I noticed a difference between the city and the countryside.
 In the small village in Belgium I had a lot of clients who were married or were not open about their homosexuality.
 They visited me because that was the only way for them to have sex with a man.
 In the Netherlands my clients are mostly wealthy gay men who already came out of the closet.
 They visit me for their convenience and not because it’s their only option.

 No, unfortunately there are only spots for transsexuals or transgenders.
 They usually use the windows with blue lights in the Red Light District.
 I’m an escort and visit my clients at home.